 This is how veganism (and before it, vegetarianism) have constantly been viewed.
 “People attend to others’ diets as a means of understanding them” (Ruby and Heine 445), and so when people are following vegan diets or lifestyles, understanding is inferred from these practices and, most comprehensively, understood through a gendered lens.
-Women have been found to be much more accepting of vegetarians than men; vegetarian men have also been regularly perceived as “less masculine than omnivorous men, underscoring the link between men, meat and masculinity” (Ruby and Heine 450).
-Omnivores also tend to rate vegetarians as good, but weak people (MacInnis and Hodson), suggesting already that omnivores would expect most vegetarians to be stereotypically women (where “weak” is a hegemonically colored trait of femininity).
+Women have been found to be much more accepting than men of vegetarians; vegetarian men have also been regularly perceived as “less masculine than omnivorous men, underscoring the link between men, meat and masculinity” (Ruby and Heine 450).
+Omnivores also tend to rate vegetarians as good, but weak people (MacInnis and Hodson), suggesting already that omnivores would expect most vegetarians to be stereotypically women (where “weakness” is a hegemonically colored trait of femininity).

 Such stereotypes, acceptances and refusals also filter sexual relationships.
-As Potts and Parry (2010) analysed, the threat of a vegan sexuality, where (mainly) vegan women expressed a desire not to have sex or relationships with non-vegan men, was felt most vehemently by heterosexual meat-eating men.
+As Potts and Parry have analyzed, the threat of a vegan sexuality, where (mainly) vegan women expressed a desire not to have sex or relationships with non-vegan men, was felt most vehemently by heterosexual meat-eating men.
 Write Potts and Parry of those responding to their research findings, “meat and meat-eaters were assumed to forever prove a temptation to veg*n women. … The language of abstinence was invoked to describe a vegan or vegetarian’s decision to avoid animal flesh, echoing news coverage’s portrayal of vegansexual women as ‘abstaining’ from sex with men who eat meat” (38).
 They concluded: “The particularly brutal remarks directed at women ‘vegansexuals’ may also be understood as an effect of masculinist meat-eating culture’s relationship to certain forms of male violence perpetrated against both nonhuman animals … and other humans” (42).

 As noted above, this constant revalidation belies a fragility in the construction of gendered identities that vegan scholars and practitioners can attend to.
-As Adams (2019) put it to me, “I keep hearing the call for men to ‘renew the man card.’
-Well I’ve had my library card for thirty years, why is the ‘man card’ so fragile it needs to be renewed every time they eat?”
+As Adams told me in 2019, “I keep hearing the call for men to ‘renew the man card.’
+Well I’ve had my library card for 30 years, why is the ‘man card’ so fragile it needs to be renewed every time they eat?”

 But femininity is also constantly validated through acts around food practices.
-For example, women are more able to focus on the sociability involved in providing food for others, whereas men tend to emphasize the necessity of eating particular foods (and especially meat) (DeVault 1991).
-Researchers found a gendered division between “food work” (considered in terms of masculinity and manhood as economic provision, e.g. “bringing home the bacon”) and “feeding work,” categorized as feminine and centred around household stocking, shopping, preparing and cooking (DeVault 1991).
+For example, women are more able to focus on the sociability involved in providing food for others, whereas men tend to emphasize the necessity of eating particular foods (and especially meat) (DeVault).
+Researchers found a gendered division between “food work” (considered in terms of masculinity and manhood as economic provision, e.g. “bringing home the bacon”) and “feeding work,” categorized as feminine and centred around household stocking, shopping, preparing and cooking (DeVault).
 For Sobal, that food remains a “social performance” allows men and women both to decide how to “do marriage” and “do meat” simultaneously, including the “existence of options for hypermasculine cooking and eating … using the plural models of masculinities as justifications for a diversity of forms, types, times, and quantities of meat consumption” (149).